-- (1) Estimated solely for the purpose of calculating the amount of the registration fee pursuant to Rule 457(o) of the Securities Act of 1933, as amended (the "Securities Act"). - (2) No registration fee required pursuant to Rule 457(g) under the Securities Act. - (3) Pursuant to Rule 416 under the Securities Act, the securities being registered hereunder include such indeterminate number of additional shares of common stock as may be issued after the date hereof as a result of stock splits, stock dividends or similar transactions. - (4) We have calculated the securities included in this registration statement by assuming that each share of Series B Preferred Stock is convertible into 746.269 shares of Common Stock at an assumed conversion price of \$1.34 per share of Common Stock, which was 100% of the closing price of our Common Stock on The NASDAQ Capital Market on April 21, 2015 of \$1.34 per share, and that each Warrant is exercisable for 746.269 shares of Common Stock at an assumed exercise price per share of \$1.47, which is 110% of the closing price of our Common Stock on The NASDAQ Capital Market on April 21, 2015 of \$1.34 per share. - (5) Pursuant to a shareholder rights agreement, dated as of March 7, 2007, between the Company and American Stock Transfer & Trust Company, as amended, each share of common stock has an attached right to purchase our Series A Junior Cumulative Preferred Stock, which rights are not currently exercisable, on the terms set forth in the rights agreement. - (6) No additional consideration is payable upon conversion of the Series B Convertible Preferred Stock. - (7) \$3,486.00 was previously paid.
+(1) Estimated solely for the purpose of calculating the amount of the registration fee pursuant to Rule 457(o) of the Securities Act of 1933, as amended (the "Securities Act").

+(2) No registration fee required pursuant to Rule 457(g) under the Securities Act.

+- (3) Pursuant to Rule 416 under the Securities Act, the securities being registered hereunder include such indeterminate number of additional shares of common stock as may be issued after the date hereof as a result of stock splits, stock dividends or similar transactions. - (4) We have calculated the securities included in this registration statement by assuming that each share of Series B Preferred Stock is convertible into 84 shares of Common Stock (rounded up to the nearest whole share) at an assumed conversion price of \$1.20 per share of Common Stock, which was 100% of the closing price of our Common Stock on The NASDAQ Capital Market on May 21, 2015 of \$1.20 per share, and that each Warrant is exercisable for one share of Common Stock at an assumed exercise price per share of \$1.32, which is 110% of the closing price of our Common Stock on The NASDAQ Capital Market on May 21, 2015 of \$1.20 per share. - (5) Pursuant to a shareholder rights agreement, dated as of March 7, 2007, between the Company and American Stock Transfer & Trust Company, as amended, each share of common stock has an attached right to purchase our Series A Junior Cumulative Preferred Stock, which rights are not currently exercisable, on the terms set forth in the rights agreement. - (6) No additional consideration is payable upon conversion of the Series B Convertible Preferred Stock. - (7) We have calculated the securities included in this registration statement by assuming that each Warrant issued to the Underwriter is exercisable for one share of Common Stock at an assumed exercise price per share of \$1.50, which is 125% of the closing price of our Common Stock on The NASDAQ Capital Market on May 21, 2015 of \$1.20 per share. - (8) Amount previously paid.